sysel/Nette-Database-MyISAM/README.md

 composer update
 ```

-Than run Nette Tester with your 'php.ini' file configuration.
+Than run Nette Tester with your `php.ini` file configuration.
 The configuration is required for correct PDO class use.

 ```bash
 vendor/bin/tester -c tests/php-unix.ini tests